useblocks/sphinx-needs/docs/configuration.rst

 .. code-block:: rst

     .. req::
-        :id: security_req
+        :id: SECURITY_REQ

-        This is a requirement describing OPSEC processes.
+        This is a requirement describing security processes.

     .. req::
         :tags: critical
-        :links: security_req
+        :links: SECURITY_REQ
         :constraints: critical

         Example of a successful constraint.

     .. req::
+        :id: FAIL_01
+        :author: "Alice"
         :constraints: team

         Example of a failed constraint with medium severity.
 Note the style from :ref:`needs_constraint_failed_options`

 .. req::
-    :id: security_req
+    :id: SECURITY_REQ

-    This is a requirement describing OPSEC processes.
+    This is a requirement describing security processes.

 .. req::
     :tags: critical
-    :links: security_req
+    :links: SECURITY_REQ
     :constraints: critical

     Example of a successful constraint.